 Interesting life as a trainee

 One can think of being a trainee as something dull and monotonous but at DHL it is definitely the opposite.
-The Management Trainee program is one out of many to prove this.
+The Management Trainee programme is one out of many to prove this.
 Aside from only work-related tasks, there are etiquette and TED skills training for new beginners.
 One interesting and impressive class according to Ben was the one named “Seven Habits”.
 He remembers the very experienced and knowledgeable teacher who used his own personal experiences to tell the audience that opportunities only come to those who are ready, and maybe today’s small sacrifice would be greatly rewarded in the future.

-DHL also encourages management trainee’s to participate in various company events, which surprisingly gave Ben an opportunity to develop his hidden skills in event organizing.
+DHL also encourages management trainee’s to participate in various company events, which surprisingly gave Ben an opportunity to develop his hidden skills in event organising.
 He successfully planned the 2014 International Women’s Day event, bringing in some popular on-site activities such as cake baking, ikebana and mug making.
 Next, he will be hosting a Karaoke competition.
-Ben said these events improved his abilities in planning, outsourcing and organizing which will surely benefit his life in the future.
+Ben said these events improved his abilities in planning, outsourcing and organising which will surely benefit his life in the future.

 A great platform